 - A Bachelor's degree in any field from an accredited institution and submission of official transcripts of all previous academic work.
 International student transcripts must be translated in English. - Relevant work experience, usually a minimum of two-years. - A career advising interview with the Program Director is recommended for all candidates. - An acceptable score on the Graduate Management Admission Test (GMAT) is required of all candidates.
-The GMAT requirement will be considered to be satisfied for candidates who have already received a masters or doctorate degree in another field or for individuals with particularly strong undergraduate academic performance. - A completed application either in hard copy or on-line. - Two letters of recommendation from managers or other persons qualified to assess the applicant's professional or managerial accomplishments and ability to successfully undertake a challenging program of graduate study. - Candidates for the Hybrid MBA must have a computer with MS Office and internet connection. - A current brief resume focused on career and professional development and accomplishments in addition to leadership experiences in both work and community activities.
+The GMAT requirement is considered satisfied for candidates who have already received a masters or doctorate degree in another field or for individuals with an undergraduate GPA of 3.0 or higher. - A completed application. - Two letters of recommendation from managers or other persons qualified to assess the applicant's professional or managerial accomplishments and ability to successfully undertake a challenging program of graduate study. - Candidates for the Hybrid MBA must have a computer with MS Office and internet connection. - A current brief resume focused on career and professional development and accomplishments in addition to leadership experiences in both work and community activities.

-Otherwise highly qualified applicants without a bachelor's degree may be admitted into the EMBA Program, the Hybrid MBA Program, or the Health Care MBA Program.
+Otherwise highly qualified applicants without a bachelor's degree may be admitted into the EMBA Program, the Hybrid MBA Program, the Health Care MBA Program, or the Saturday MBA two year cohort program.
 Highly qualified applicants for this consideration are defined as applicants who have a minimum of ten years of full-time professional level business experience, with a significant leadership component in their job responsibility.
 The leadership role may include leadership over a department or group of employees, or it may be a leadership through influence role depending upon the organizational size involved and type of business involved.
 The Program Director must identify the key attributes/capabilities of the candidate that justify his or her acceptance into the Program.
 Included would be an expectation of what other students would learn from this individual in the program.
 The Program Director of the applicable program will review and approve the admission of all non-degreed applicants.